netdata/netdata/collectors/ebpf.plugin/README.md

 #### Page cache ratio

 The chart `cachestat_ratio` shows how processes are accessing page cache.
 In a normal scenario, we expect values around 100%, which means that the majority of the work on the machine is processed in memory.
 To calculate the ratio Netdata monitors calls for kernel functions `add_to_page_cache_lru`, `mark_page_accessed`, `account_page_dirtied`, and `mark_buffer_dirty`.

 #### Dirty pages

-On `cachestat_dirties` netdata demonstrates the number of pages that were modified.
+On `cachestat_dirties` Netdata demonstrates the number of pages that were modified.
 This chart shows the number of calls to the function `mark_buffer_dirty`.

 #### Page cache hits

 A page cache hit is when the page cache is successfully accessed with a read operation.
 We do not count pages that were added relatively recently.

 #### Page cache misses